Grapefruit-Language/grapefruit-language.github.io/README.md

 }
 ```

-## Features
+## 📝 Features

 1. Resembles English in readability.
 2. Can be both interpreted and transpiled.
 3. The tools do not perform any source code optimisation.
 Do it yourself or rely on the transpiler target language's compiler.
 4. Strictly-typed.
 Type inference shortens the code but a variable can only have one type.
 5. Variables are immutable by default.
 Use the `and mutable` phrase to mark them as mutable.
 6. Single-threaded only.
 Multi-threading can be addded to the transpiled source code.
-For example, one can use OpenMP or pthreads for C code.
+For example, one can use _OpenMP_ or _pthreads_ for C code.

-## Installation Instructions
+## ⚙️Installation Instructions

-_Currently a work in progress._
+⏳ _Currently a work in progress._

-## Contact Us
+## 📫 Contact Us

 You can contact us through:

 1. Twitter DM ([@grapefruit_lang](https://twitter.com/grapefruit_lang))
 2. Email (info@grapefruit-lang.com)

-## Contribution Guidelines
+## 🤝 Contribution Guidelines

 Right now, external code contributions are not accepted.
 You may, however, contact us regarding suggestions, questions, and other related topics.

 Contributions will be accepted after the "ecosystem" has an MVP and is stable enough for demonstration.

-## Inspiration and Alternatives
+## 💗 Inspiration and Alternatives

 ### Python